Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off problem for acyclic Petri nets

 \begin{proof} First, we check that the marking equation has a solution over the non-negative rationals.
 If such a solution does not exist, by Theorem~\ref{th:main-acyclic} the given net system does not admit a cut-off.

 Suppose such a solution exists.
 By Lemma~\ref{lem:max-support} we can find a non-negative rational solution $\bx$ with maximum support in polynomial time.
 Let $U$ contain all the transitions $t$ such that $\bx_t = 0$.
-We now check in polynoial time if the marking equation has a solution $\boldy$ over $\zn^T$ such that $\boldy_t = 0$ for every $t \in U$.
-By Theorem~\ref{th:main-acyclic} the such a solution exists if{}f the net system admits a cut-off. \end{proof}
+We now check in polynomial time if the marking equation has a solution $\boldy$ over $\zn^T$ such that $\boldy_t = 0$ for every $t \in U$.
+By Theorem~\ref{th:main-acyclic} such a solution exists if and only if the net system admits a cut-off. \end{proof}